ChenXiao61/Classification-Color-fundus-photos-transfer-learning-and-image-enhancement/README.md

 eval3.py is used to save the probability of the model predicting each piece roc_curve.py draws the ROC curve and calculates the AUC

+If you don't understand, you can contact me via email.My email is mylovechenxiao@qq.com